GuzhiRegem/holbietools/README.md

 ```

 ## Features:
--gitu:
+### gitu:
-auto git add, commit and push, great for using the checker.
+- auto git add, commit and push
+- great for using the checker.
 ```
 gitu
 //will commit with message "commit"